 |F||+1 (650) 725-1449|

 Introduction to Information Retrieval, with Hinrich Schütze and Prabhakar Raghavan (Cambridge University Press, 2008).
 Manning and Schütze, Foundations of Statistical Natural Language Processing (MIT Press, 1999).
-Complex Predicates and Information Spreading in LFG (1999).
+Andrews and Manning, Complex Predicates and Information Spreading in LFG (1999).
 Ergativity: Argument Structure and Grammatical Relations (1996).

 Some of my talks are available online.